Jeffrey-Ede/Adaptive-Partial-STEM/README.md

 Datasets containing 19769 STEM images cropped or downsampled to 96x96 are [here](https://github.com/Jeffrey-Ede/datasets/wiki).

-## Misc Contents
+## Miscellaneous

-The front page has support vector graphiscs and python scripts used to create figures.
+Our repository contains support vector graphiscs and python scripts used to create figures.
 In addition, `read_loss_log.py` is helpful to read loss logs output during training.

 ## Contact